TomasConari/Forum-Web-App/README.md

     - The application functions as a basic forum social network.
     You can create an account, log in, create posts, and view those of other users.

-    - Despite the project has been delivered and evaluated by the bootcamp, I will continue to develop it and implement improvements.
+    - Despite the project has been delivered,
+    I will continue to develop it and implement improvements.

 Last Changes: